immersed-web/origoshift/README.md

 ```

 ### 4. Now let's run the project 🚀:
-go back to project root folder
+Go back to project root folder
 ```bash
 cd ..
 ```
-run pm2 process manager in the project root (pm2 will pick up the file named ecosystem.config.js in the root, which specifies how to start and run the required processes)
+Run pm2 process manager in the project root (pm2 will pick up the file named ecosystem.config.js in the root, which specifies how to start and run the required processes)
 ```bash
 pm2 start
 ```

 ## Update to new version
+- start in project root
+- stop all the processes: `pm2 delete all`
-- go to ansible directory
+- go to ansible directory: `cd ansible`
-- run `ansible-playbook update.yml`
+- run the update script: `ansible-playbook sync_to_github_version.yml`
-- go to project root directory
+- go to project root directory: `cd ..`
-- run `pm2 start`
+- run the processes: `pm2 start`

 ## Monitoring
-The applications are run with a tool called pm2 that gets installed by the `setup-environment.ym` ansible script.
+The applications are run with a tool called pm2 that gets installed by the `setup-environment.yml` ansible script.
 You can interact directly with pm2 using the command line.
 Here's a few examples:

 To list the processes managed by pm2 and their status:
 ```